aapp1420/BERT-analysis/README.md

 (Use XNLI-1.0/xnli.dev.tsv)

-replace the same name folder in the dataset folder and put the coresponding data  into the dataset folder
+replace the same name folder in the dataset folder and put the corresponding data  into the dataset folder

 Analysis Data: https://drive.google.com/open?id=1B-J6iuSj4OX_o3igmofUBPpY8lG9IVIT